ssommera/statistical-array-analysis-python/README.md

 ## 🧠 Purpose

 The goal of this project is to perform statistical computations and summaries on array data.
-This version is written in Python using libraries such as `NumPy` and `Pandas`, making it more suitable for data science and machine learning workflows.
+This version is written in Python using only standard libraries, making it lightweight and easily portable.

 ---